-The Accessions to Repositories 2020 survey is now open.
-Each year we contact archives across the UK to invite them to take part; if you are interested in contributing for the first time in this year’s survey, please contact the team.
+The Accessions to Repositories 2023 survey is now closed.
+Each year we contact archives across the UK to invite them to take part; if you are interested in contributing for the first time in next year’s survey, please contact the team.

-Please submit returns by 1 February 2021, by replying directly to the invite email.
+We ask all participants to submit returns by 1 February, by replying directly to their invite email.

-We use data from the survey to analyse trends and collecting practices, which we then share with the sector in our published report.
-We therefore ask archive services to report all new accessions.
+We use data from the annual survey to analyse trends and collecting practices, which we then share with the sector in our published report.
+Therefore please report all new accessions.
 However, please do not include any personally sensitive data.
-Highlights of the surveys are made available through Discovery and our website, with the datasets accessible through data.gov.
+Highlights of the surveys are made available through Discovery and our website, with some datasets accessible through data.gov.

 Guidance for local authority places of deposit

 Accessions guidance (local authority places of deposit) 2023: Accessions to Repositories Guidance (local authority places of deposit) 2023 (PDF, 0.36MB)

 20-year rule and local authority places of deposit

 Local authority places of deposit need to complete the survey using the updated template and also mark up any public record accessions.